 Classical studies is offered through the Department of Classical and Near Eastern Studies (CNES).
-The major offers coursework in the cultures of the ancient Mediterranean, with a focus on ancient Greece and Rome), but does not require the study of Greek or Latin.
+Major tracks in Classics offer coursework in the cultures, languages, and literatures of the ancient Mediterranean, with a focus on ancient Greece and Rome.

 - BA in Classics, Greek and Latin

 Internship possibilities may reflect your larger interests such as a legal, medical, government or business, and could even include an archeological field school experience.

 Some courses to consider in your first year:

 - LAT 101 - Elementary Latin I

 - GRK 101 - Elementary Ancient Greek I

 - CLAS 215 - Ancient Tragedy, Greece & Rome

 - CLAS 212 - Greek and Roman Biography

 A degree in classics provides an excellent launching pad for careers in almost any intellectually demanding field.
 For example, classics majors enjoy a distinct edge when applying to law school.
 But the degree applies across the board, from business to education to government to medicine (double majoring in biology and in a humanities field like classics can be a good strategy for medical school applicants.)
 In addition, this program emphasizes critical thinking and writing, and oral presentation.